HackingHistory/hh-project-11ty-starter-kit/src/pages/about.md

 ---
-title: "About"
+title: "Queer Soviet Russia"
-description: "A brief introduction to this starter kit."
+description: "Out of the Periphery: Queer Aesthetic and Community in Soviet Russia"
 ---
 ## Intro to Jumpstart